Climate Convergence Conference: Events

 July 20, 2019

 You will have the opportunity to attend three workshops.
-Please take a moment to select the three workshops which are of greatest interest to you.
+Find details about the workshop presenters and topics here.
+Please take a moment to pre-register, selecting the three workshops which are of greatest interest to you.
 Your non-binding selections will be helpful for planning purposes.
-Find detailed descriptions of the workshops here

 Several community organizations will staff tables at the conference.
 You'll have time to visit with them and learn about their contributions to the community and their involvement and concerns about climate change.

-Admission and lunch is free for all youth and students who pre-register online.
+Admission and lunch (vegetarian wrap, apple, cookie and beverage) are free for all youth and students who pre-register online.